Resources for journalists covering UCLA

 UCLA Newsroom content

 Rights to all content on UCLA Newsroom are reserved by the UC Board of Regents unless indicated.
 News media are invited to reproduce individual stories and news releases with appropriate credit and links.
 Newsroom content cannot be sold, bundled or reproduced for commercial purposes.
-For assistance, contact Media Relations and Public Outreach.
+For assistance, contact UCLA Media Relations.

 University of California